tincro/magpype/README.md

 - Button to open the file location in Explorer for quick navigation
 - Convenience Button to close the GUI window
 - Button to create the directory

+## Running the script

+If you run ac_magpype_gui.py from main, the script will run and build the GUI.
+It uses ac_manager as to control certain functionalities, you can replace the manager when passing to the contstructor for custom layouts.
+However so far, the script still relies on it for certain functionalities to run.
+These functionalities are mostly optional however, and will be more modular in future release.